benber86/curve-blog/content/posts/gho-users/index.md

     <canvas id="beforeAfterChart" style="margin-top: 30px;"></canvas>
 </div>

-The most obvious change is of course the tremendous increase in the proportion of flows going towards staking, from 3.8% to 19.1%.
+The most obvious change is, of course, the tremendous increase in the proportion of flows going towards staking, from 3.8% to 19.1%.
 The corollary to this increase is a decrease in the flows towards DEXes such as Uniswap (12.8% to 1.2%) or Balancer (11% to 1.8%).
-This indicates that the staking program was successful at preventing users from dumping GHO for other stablecoins which would have put constant pressure on the peg.
+This indicates that the staking program was successful at preventing users from selling GHO for other stablecoins or crypto assets.
+Mitigating selling pressure this way would, in turn, help stabilize the peg.

-It's true of course that not all users were using DEXes to dump.
+It's true that not all users might have been using DEXes to sell their GHO.
-Looking at second-order flows, we can see that in the absence of staking rewards a significant proportion of users were using DEXes to provide liquidity and get yield on their GHO:
+Looking at second-order flows on major DEXes, we can see that in the absence of staking rewards a significant proportion of users were using DEXes to provide liquidity and get yield on their GHO:

 <script src="../../js/gho-users/sec-order-merit.js"></script>